 7. "Antarctic Ozone Hole: 1979 to 2008" via NASA https://earthobservatory.nasa.gov/IOTD/view.php?id=38835

 8. H. E. Stokinger, Ozone toxicology, Archives of Environmental Health: An International Journal.
 1965, 10(5), 719-731.

 9. "Ground-level Ozone (Smog) Information" via EPA: https://www3.epa.gov/region 1/airquality/index.html

-Colin Lynch is currently a student in the Department of Earth and Planetary Sciences at Northwestern University
+Colin Lynch created this while a student in the Department of Earth and Planetary Sciences at Northwestern University